Power series expansion of Wilf function: Abstract

 \section{Abstract}

-In the paper, with the aid of the Fa\`a di Bruno formula, be virtue of several identities for the Bell polynomials of the second kind, with the help of two combinatorial identities, by means of the (logarithmically) complete monotonicity of generating functions of several integer sequences, and in the light of Wronski's theorem, the authors establish Taylor's series expansions of several functions involving the inverse (hyperbolic) tangent function, find out Maclaurin's series expansion of a complex function composited by inverse tangent, square root, and exponential functions and posed by Herbert S. Wilf, and analyze some properties, including generating functions, limits, positivity, monotonicity, and logarithmic convexity, of the coefficients in Maclaurin's series expansion of Wilf's function.
-These coefficients in Maclaurin's series expansion of Wilf's function are closed-form expressions in terms of the Stirling numbers of the second kind.
-The authors also derive a closed-form formula for a sequence of special values of Gauss' hypergeometric function, discover a closed-form formula for a sequence of special values of the Bell polynomials of the second kind, present several infinite series representations of the circular constant Pi and other sequences, recover an asymptotic rational approximation to the circular constant Pi, and connect several integer sequences by determinants.
+In the research, with aid of the Fa\`a di Bruno formula, be virtue of several identities for the Bell polynomials of the second kind, with help of two combinatorial identities, by means of the (logarithmically) complete monotonicity of generating functions of several integer sequences, and in light of the Wronski theorem, the author \begin{enumerate} \item establishes the Taylor power series expansions of several functions involving the inverse (hyperbolic) tangent function; \item finds out the Maclaurin power series expansion of the Wilf function, which is a composite of the inverse tangent, square root, and exponential functions; \item expresses the coefficients in the Maclaurin power series expansion of the Wilf function in terms of the Stirling numbers of the second kind; \item analyzes some properties, including generating functions, limits, positivity, monotonicity, and logarithmic convexity, of the coefficients in the Maclaurin power series expansion of the Wilf function; \item derives a closed-form formula for a sequence of special values of the Gauss hypergeometric function; \item discovers a closed-form formula for a sequence of special values of the Bell polynomials of the second kind; \item presents several infinite series representations of the circular constant and other sequences; \item recovers an asymptotic rational approximation to the circular constant; \item and connects several integer sequences by determinants. \end{enumerate}